 Saturday, 28 December 2024

-"Merry Cristmas, Inokashira" plate on the front of the EMU Keio 1000 series
+“Merry Christmas, Inokashira” plate on the front of a Keio 1000 series EMU

-Following the “Merry Christmas” tramcar on the Toei-Arakawa line, I’m going to show you the other “Merry Christmas” train in Tokyo today.
+Following the “Merry Christmas” tramcar on the Toei Arakawa Line, I’d like to introduce another festive train running in Tokyo today.

-I found Keio Electric Railway displaying a special plate on their train during the Christmas season.
-Please look at the photos.
-It’s Set 1729 of the EMU 1000 series.
-Set 1729 is a rare train on the Inokashira line.
-This unique set has a white colored front mask with a rainbow-colored stripe on the side body of the train.
-It was built by Tokyu Sharyo in 2009.
-The original front color was bluish green, but, was changed to white in 2012 to make it be a flagship train on the Inokashira line.
-Designed posters of several scenic spots on the line, such as Inokashira Park and Kanda River, are displayed on the body of this train.
-After looking a special rounded plate on the front of the train the other day, I was excited about enjoying this year’s Christmas.
-I then tried to shoot it at my favorite railway crossing near Higashi-Matsubara station, where we can get a forward lighting condition in the afternoon.
+Keio Electric Railway put a special Christmas plate on one of their trains during the holiday season.
+Please take a look at the photos.
+This is Set 1729 of the EMU 1000 series.
+Set 1729 is a rather rare train on the Inokashira Line.
+It features a distinctive white front mask and a rainbow-colored stripe along its sides.
+The set was built by Tokyu Sharyo in 2009.
+Its original front color was bluish green, but it was changed to white in 2012 to serve as a flagship train on the line.
+The train also displays beautifully designed posters featuring scenic spots along the route, such as Inokashira Park and the Kanda River.

-Incidentally, the Inokashira line is Keio's short commuter route connecting Shibuya and Kichijoji.
-Its line length is 12.7 kilometers.
-The track is 1,067 mm-size double.
-The electric system is 1,500 V DC.
-The EMU 1000 series is the sole model on the line.
-The commercial operation of the 1000 series started in 1996, as the first 20-meters long body train on the line.
+Incidentally, the Inokashira Line is Keio’s short commuter route connecting Shibuya and Kichijoji.
+The 12.7-kilometer line has 1,067-millimeter gauge double tracks and is electrified at 1,500 V DC.
+The EMU 1000 series is the only model operated on the line.
+Commercial service for this series began in 1996 as the first 20-meter-long car type on the route.

 Wednesday, 25 December 2024

 Merry Christmas!
-How are you spending the Christmas holidays this year?
-Christmas is a religious event in many countries around the world, but Japanese people treat Christmas as a kind of entertainment.
-For instance, people enjoy Christmas lights, also known as winter illuminations, here and there in Tokyo.
+How are you spending the holidays this year?
+Christmas is a religious event in many countries around the world, but in Japan it’s more like a seasonal celebration.
+For example, people enjoy Christmas lights—also known as winter illuminations—glittering here and there across Tokyo.

-Side view of tramcar Unit 9002 with Christmas decorations
+Side view of Unit 9002 with Christmas decorations

 Monday, 23 December 2024